Antarctica Glossary of terms A - H

 geothermal - Geo - earth, thermal - heat.
 Heat generated within the interior of Earth.
 Visible indications of geothermal activity are geysers when underground water comes into contact with a heat source, such as hot rocks near a volcano.
 In Antarctica, Deception Island is geothermally active, there are also thought to be several regions on the continent where glaciers are melted from below by geothermal heat making them flow more quickly.

 glacial erosion - The wearing down of the Earth's surface by glaciers.
 Rock debris at the bottom of a glacier scrapes and erodes the surface over which the glacier flows like a giant hugely heavy piece of sand paper.

-and retreat of glaciers through time.
-The glaciation of
+retreat of glaciers through time.
+The glaciation of a region

-a region refers to the growth of ice over that region.
-Large
+refers to the growth of ice over that region.
+Large parts of

 glacier - A river of ice.
 Usually a mixture of ice, air, water, and rock debris formed at least partially on land.
 They are large enough for the ice to flow with gravity.
 Glaciers can be small valley glaciers, ice streams, ice caps, and ice sheets.
 The term glacier also includes ice shelves if they are fed by glaciers.
 Made of freshwater ice.